VPN (OpenVPN)

 CLI commands and flags

-qb reinstall vpn -u usernameRecreates the client profile and nginx download route for the user using current server settings.
+qb reinstall vpn -u usernameRecreates the client profile and nginx download route for the user using the current server settings.

 Access and authentication